Braddon

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-AreaSearch's latest postcode level ATO data for financial year 2022 shows Braddon had a median taxpayer income of $76,574 and an average income of $98,528.
-These figures place Braddon in the top percentile nationally.
-The Australian Capital Territory's median income was $68,678 with an average of $83,634.
-Based on Wage Price Index growth of 10.78% since financial year 2022, estimated incomes for March 2025 would be approximately $84,829 (median) and $109,149 (average).
-Census data reveals individual earnings in Braddon stand at the 98th percentile nationally with weekly earnings of $1,512.
-The earnings profile shows that 41.0% of individuals earn between $1,500 to $2,999 per week, with 33.1% earning over $3,000 per week.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows Braddon's median income among taxpayers is $76,574.
+The average income in Braddon is $98,528.
+Nationally, this places Braddon in the top percentile.
+In comparison, the Australian Capital Territory has a median income of $68,678 and an average income of $83,634.
+Based on Wage Price Index growth of 13.6% since financial year 2022, estimated incomes as of September 2025 would be approximately $86,988 (median) and $111,928 (average).
+Census data indicates individual earnings in Braddon are at the 98th percentile nationally, with weekly earnings of $1,512.
+The earnings profile shows that 41.0% of individuals earn between $1,500 and $2,999 per week, reflecting patterns seen in the surrounding region where 34.3% occupy this range.
+Braddon demonstrates affluence with 33.1% earning over $3,000 per week, supporting premium retail and service offerings.
 High housing costs consume 18.4% of income, but strong earnings place disposable income at the 77th percentile nationally.
 The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income